 Interactive.
 OrganTutor responds to information provided by the user.
 Its responses are customized to user needs.

 Multimedia.
 OrganTutor uses various types of media: text, photographs, drawings, sound, and video.

 Organ Tutorial.
 This "Tutor" was created as an aid to–not a replacement for–the live organ instructor.

-As an on-call "teaching assistant," Organ 101 provides the kind of assistance for which online instruction is well suited: it demonstrates and describes manual and pedal techniques, and teaches organ registration, hymn playing, and other general concepts.
-This allows live instructors to do what they do best: hear and see the student play, then provide the kind of feedback and direction that only a human can offer.
+As an on-call "teaching assistant," Organ 101 provides the kind of assistance for which online instruction is well suited: it replaces lecture and demonstration.
+Like a multimedia textbook, it teaches organ registration, hymn playing, and other general concepts; and it demonstrates and describes manual and pedal techniques.
+This frees the instructor to do what they do best: hear and see the student play, then provide the kind of feedback and direction that only a human can offer.

 Send comments to: firstname.lastname@example.org